denten-books/plain-text/3-format.md

 readers are priests at the surface; all readers are capable, the critics suggest, of forming their own interpretation.

-Interpretation at the level of meaning and content alone for Sontag is an intellectual and ultimately reactionary activity.
-It aims to find "the maximum amount of content" within.
+Interpretation at the level of meaning alone, for Sontag, was an intellectual and ultimately reactionary activity.
+It aims to find the "maximum amount of content" within.
 It is reactionary because it serves only to multiply the available "levels of analysis."
 In explicating the work of art, the critic merely creates alternate copies that diverge from the original.
 Each layer of criticism thus only adds to the content of the work, placing additional burden on the readers to come.
-In Sontag's words, to "design" a work of art that can be experienced in this way, always on multiple and diverging levels of ideation, might have been "creative" and "revolutionary" in the age of aesthetic paucity, when creativity and interpretation were limited to a few privileged individuals.
-By contrast, Sontag believes that her times are a period of creative abundance.
-"Think of the sheer multiplication of works of art available to all of us," she writes.
-Contemporary culture is rather based on "excess" and "material plenitude" which dull the senses [@sontag_against_1966, 9-10].
+Sontag believed that to "design" a work of art that can be experienced in this way---always on multiple and diverging levels of ideation---might have been "creative" and "revolutionary" in the age of aesthetic paucity, when creativity and interpretation were limited to a few privileged individuals.
+But her epoch, she believed, was one of creative abundance.
+"Think of the sheer multiplication of works of art available to all of us," she wrote.
+Contemporary culture had become based on "excess" and "material plenitude" which dull the senses [@sontag_against_1966, 9-10].
 In such conditions, the production of further critical variations on the theme only adds to the dulling clutter.

-By "interpretation," Sontag means a "conscious act of the mind" that illustrates a "certain code" or "certain rules" of literary engagement.
-It is, for her, "virtually" a type of translation.
+By "interpretation," Sontag meant a "conscious act of the mind" that illustrates a "certain code" or "certain rules" of literary engagement.
+It was, for her, "virtually" a type of translation.
 The critic "transforms" and "revamps" the text: X turns out to be A, Y turns out to be B, and so on [@sontag_against_1966, 3].
-By "form" Sontag means something like the apparent, perceptual properties of the work: one sentence is long, for example, another short.
-A critic could "make something out of" the variation, but Sontag wants to stop us short of meaning making.
-A discipline of careful perception---of paying attention to---can sharpen readers' sensibilities, preparing them for an independent interpretive strategy of their own.
+By "form" Sontag meant the apparent, perceptual properties of the work: one sentence is long, for example, another short.
+A critic could "make something out of" the variation, but Sontag wanted to stop us short of meaning making.
+A discipline of careful perception---of paying attention to---could sharpen readers' sensibilities, allowing them to interpret independently.
 There is no need to explain under this model, only describe.
-The history of interpretation Sontag objects to is one that privileges content over form.
+The history of interpretation Sontag objected to was one that privileged content over form.
 The words "explication" and "exegesis" imply the movement from the inside to the outside.
-For a psychoanalytical critic interpretation in that sense may mean revealing the hidden psychological drives that give rise to a particular form of an expression.
-A Marxist critic may instead look for the concealed operation of this or that ideology.
-Fredrick Jameson, a prominent Marxist critic, writes for example:
+For a psychoanalytical critic interpretation in that sense may mean revealing the hidden psychological drives behind expression.
+A Marxist critic may instead look for the concealed operation of ideology.
+Fredrick Jameson, a prominent Marxist critic, wrote
+that:

-> Thus the process of criticism is, not so much the interpretation of content, as it is a revealing of it, a laying bare, a restoration of the original message, the original experience, beneath the distortions of the various kinds of censorship that have been at work upon it; and this
+> the process of criticism is, not so much the interpretation of content, as it is a revealing of it, a laying bare, a restoration of the original message, the original experience, beneath the distortions of the various kinds of censorship that have been at work upon it; and this